Thavr/Thavr/README.md

 <p align="left">👨‍🔬 Currently, I'm also an **undergraduate researcher** at the Physiological Genomics Lab of Mental Health ICB-USP and a **Trainee** at computer programming-focused student organization FEA.dev

 <h1 align="center">🚀My skills

+💻 Technical Skills: Proficient in Bash scripting and Linux environments; Basic knowledge of Python for data analysis and automation.

+🥼📊 Problem-Solving & Research: Experience in scientific research and data-driven decision-making, with a structured approach to problem-solving.

+📆 Project & Team Management: Skilled in organizing tasks, optimizing workflows, and collaborating in multidisciplinary teams.

+🧠 Adaptability & Continuous Learning: Quick learner with a passion for innovation, always exploring new technologies and methodologies.

 <h1 align="center">👨‍💻 Languages and technologies I work with

 ![Python](https://img.shields.io/badge/Python-14354C?style=for-the-badge&logo=python&logoColor=white)